KhatriSahil2799/gerald-drawer-assignment/README.md

 This project demonstrates a **React Native** application built with **Expo**, featuring a **Drawer Navigator** as the primary navigation.
 It contains a **Bottom Tab Navigator** and nested **Stack Navigators**, with animations powered by **react-native-reanimated**.

+### Please find the attached video for your reference

 ### Navigation Structure:

 - **Drawer Menu** (Parent Component)